kartoza/osm-reporter/README.md

-sudo pip install docker-compose git clone git://github.com/kartoza/osm-reporter.git cd osm-reporter docker-compose up -d
+sudo pip install docker-compose git clone git://github.com/kartoza/osm-reporter.git cd osm-reporter docker-compose up -d web
 ```

-Now make an nginx reverse proxy (or apache2 if you prefer) pointing to the
+If you like you can change the port number in the docker compose and run the site behind an nginx reverse proxy (or apache2 if you prefer) pointing to the running container. e.g.:

-running container. e.g.:
+**Note:** See our troubleshooting section below if running on docker.

 ```
 upstream osm-reporter {